 To complete a walk around this national trail, it’ll take between 5 and 10 days, depending on experience and agility.

 The route of this rural area passes through a few villages and towns.
 Starting from the Humber Estuary, the route runs through a historic rural area of Britain to Filey on the North Coast.
 The route through Filey connects with the Cleveland Way.

 The Yorkshire Wolds Way is 79-mile a walking route.
 Only one short stretch of the off-road element of it – to the north of Newbald – can be ridden and is shared with the Yorkshire Wolds Cycle Route

 Running along the escarpment and ridges of the South Downs, the 100-mile long South Downs Way offers visitors a place to get away from the hustle and bustle of this busy part of England.
 For long distance walkers and bikers, the undulating path provides them an opportunity to have an amazing trip.

 The South Downs Way begins in Winchester, Hampshire, passing through Cheesefoot Head, Storrington and Steyning, down to Eastbourne, in East Sussex.
 There are short sections on the roads and byways where motor vehicles are permitted.

-A walk or cycling through South Downs Way is relatively easy for anyone that’s fit.
+A walk or cycle along the South Downs Way is relatively easy for anyone that’s moderately fit.
 Walking 12 to 15 miles a day, it will take 8 or 9 days to walk the whole sections of this National Trail.